by Olin Shivers (original author), John Cowan (editor and shepherd), Harold Ancell (implementer and editor)

 The host environment is the set of resources, such as the filesystem, network and processes, that are managed by the operating system on top of which a Scheme program is executing.
-This SRFI specifies how the host environment can be accessed from within a Scheme program.
+This SRFI specifies some of the ways the host environment can be accessed from within a Scheme program.
 It does so by leveraging widespread support for POSIX, the Portable Operating System Interface standardized by the IEEE.
 Not all of the functions of this SRFI are available on all operating systems.

 The I/O and other environmental procedures provided by the various Scheme standards were designed at a time when operating systems were far more diverse than they are today, and therefore portability was difficult or impossible to achieve.
 In addition, Scheme has historically focused on programming-language features rather than the practical needs of mainstream software development.
 Consequently, none of the standards provide more than a limited set of operations.
 Individual implementations often provide much more, but in incompatible ways.

 Scsh 0.6.7 was chosen for two main reasons.
-It is fairly old, so most of its operations, even those which were non-Posix at the time (2006) are now included in Posix, and it has few or no operations that aren't Posix at all.
-In addition, it is politically fairly neutral, being tied to an obsolete version of Scheme 48, which is not being actively developed.
-Scsh 0.7 exists (see Implementation section), but was not used in creating this SRFI because it is incompletely documented.
+It is fairly old, so most of its operations, even those which were non-POSIX at the time (2006) are now included in POSIX, and it has few or no operations that aren't POSIX at all.
+In addition, it is politically fairly neutral, being tied to an obsolete version of Scheme 48, an implementation which is not being actively developed.
+Scsh 0.7 exists and runs on the current version of Scheme 48 (see Implementation section), but was not used in designing this SRFI because it is incompletely documented.